jjackson-eco/mammal_weather_lifehistory/weather_population_growth/README.md

 ### `weather_popgrowth_method_comparison.R`

 To test the implications of our choice of GAMs for modelling the underlying patterns of weather effects on population growth rates, we performed a method comparison for different ways of assessing the weather effects.
-We evaluated a set of five candidate models for estimating the weather effects, which were as follows:
+We evaluated a set of six candidate models for estimating the weather effects, which were as follows:

 1. A fully naive linear model only including the weather effect.
 2. A linear model accounting for the trend in population growth rate.
 3. A linear model incorporating trend and the previous years abundance.
 4. A glmmTMB model with an autoregressive term for year of order AR(1).
 5. A GAM with a corse smoothing term for the year trend and an autoregressive term for year of order AR(1)
+6. A state-space model incorporating process and observation error.

-These models were specified generally as follows:
+The first five models were specified generally as follows:

 ```
     #_______________________________________________